eagle840/katacoda-labs/sql/step1.md

-Lets jump over to docker hub and search for an mysql mage https://hub.docker.com/ You should end up here: https://hub.docker.com/_/mysql
+Lets jump over to docker hub and search for an mysql mage https://hub.docker.com/ You should end up here: https://hub.docker.com/_/mysql, we'll be using version 8.0.2 to keep things stable.

 Looking through the notes you'll see  how to startup mysql,